Hells Angels MC criminal allegations and incidents in California: Early incidents

 Shortly after the foundation of the Hells Angels' North Sacramento chapter in 1956, twelve club members were arrested at a house party in Sacramento's Ben Ali neighborhood.
 After being elected sheriff of Sacramento County in January 1961, John Misterly began a campaign of surveillance and purported harassment against the Hells Angels.
 In 1964, one Hells Angel, Ernest Cannada, appeared before the Sacramento City Council and read a letter protesting alleged illegal tactics against the club by sheriff's deputies.
 During this period, Hells Angels members would reportedly remove their "colors" before entering Sacramento County due to Misterly's hostility towards the club.
 In the spring of 1965, James "Mother" Miles, the founding president of the Sacramento Hells Angels, disbanded the chapter and relocated it to Richmond, where its members joined forces with Hells Angels from the San Francisco Bay Area to form a Nomads chapter.
 Misterly took credit for ousting the Angels from the county and denied that his deputies were guilty of harassing the bikers.
 Misterly's supporters told The Sacramento Bee that his "harassment techniques" were "instrumental in the breakup of the Hells Angels", however.
-Miserly allowed the Hells Angels to return to Sacramento as part of a one-day truce to attend the funeral of Miles, who was killed in a motorcycle accident in Berkeley on January 9, 1966.
+Misterly allowed the Hells Angels to return to Sacramento as part of a one-day truce to attend the funeral of Miles, who was killed in a motorcycle accident in Berkeley on January 9, 1966.
 Up to 300 Hells Angels from eleven club chapters throughout California were present at Miles' funeral before they were given a police escort out of the city.
 The Sacramento chapter was re-established in 1973.

+A group of Hells Angels armed with can-openers fought with United States First Fleet sailors on shore leave from the USS Bon Homme Richard, at a San Pablo drive-in theater on June 15, 1957.
+Police arrested seven people—four Hells Angels and three sailors.
+Two of the Hells Angels—Donald L. Reeves and Curis A. Hammond—were charged with disturbing the peace after trying to run down a San Pablo police sergeant while escaping the scene in a car.
+The pair were later arrested by Albany police.
+Additionally, James R. Jenkins, who was found in possession of a 15-inch length of chain, was charged with assault with a deadly weapon, and Norman C. Phillips, a California Youth Authority parolee, was charged with parole violation.

-On January 29, 1963, the Hells Angels' Oakland headquarters was raided by police, and seven club members were charged with the alleged gang rape of a 29 old woman, which took place on January 27.
+On January 29, 1963, the Hells Angels' Oakland headquarters was raided by police, and seven club members were charged with the alleged gang rape of a 29-year-old woman, which took place on January 27.
 Other charges included Hitlerism, marijuana possession and theft.
 A swastika flag and a picture of Adolf Hitler, with the inscription "Hitler is alive, our buddy", were also found on the premises.